sunyumail93/PipeRNAseq/README.md

 One UCSC tools (from http://hgdownload.soe.ucsc.edu/admin/exe/) is used: bedGraphToBigWig.

-Some codes may not work on Mac OS, and bedGraphToBigWig for Mac can be downloaded here: http://hgdownload.soe.ucsc.edu/admin/exe/macOSX.x86_64
+Some codes may not work on Mac OS, and bedGraphToBigWig for Mac version can be downloaded here: http://hgdownload.soe.ucsc.edu/admin/exe/macOSX.x86_64, and need to be saved in ./bin folder

+Also, for Mac OS, set the pipeline home directory at PipeRNAseq.sh line 59 manually, and comment out line 57:
+`HomeDir="/Users/yusun/Downloads/PipelineHomeDir"`

 To save time, you can directly use STAR and featureCounts program in the ./bin folder (just add it to $PATH), without installing them again.